emilypx/appfair.github.io/index.md

 To customize your app, you should instead start by editing the `AppContainer` extension in `Sources/App/AppContainer.swift` to provide the required protocol implementations for your app's root view.

+### The Fair Library

+The [https://github.com/appfair/Fair.git](https://github.com/appfair/Fair.git) repository is the cornerstone for the App Fair.
+Fair contains the code for the following aspects of a fair-ground:

+1. Managing the fair-ground process (app validation and catalog management) using the `fairtool` executable target running on the fair-ground's build host
+2. Serving as the canonical source for the contents of the fair-ground's base repository, such as the App Fair's at: [https://github.com/appfair/App.git](https://github.com/appfair/App.git)
+3. Acting as the point of entry to an app's launch, thereby providing automatic runtime features such as integration with the fair-ground's catalog management and runtime security checks

+All apps distributed through a fair-ground such as the App Fair much include the HEAD of the `Fair` library as their initial dependency.
+This ensures that all integrated apps are always up-to-date with respect to feature improvements, bug fixes, and security enhancements that may be made to the container environment.
+This requirement is enforced during the `integrate-release` phase

 ### The App Fair sandbox